 The home office lump sum: working from home without a separate study

 Since 2020, you can claim your work from home for tax purposes even if you do not have a separate study.
 The home office flat rate was introduced for this purpose.
-This counts as income-related expenses and amounts to 5 euros per day that you work at home, but for a maximum of 120 days per year.
-This means that you can claim an amount of up to 600 euros.
+This counts as income-related expenses and amounts to €5 or, since 2023, €6 per day that you work at home, but for a maximum of 120 days or 210 days (as of 2023) per year.
+This means that you can claim an amount of up to €600.

 The advantage of the home office lump sum is that you do not have to submit evidence of the costs.

-Note that these costs only affect your tax refund if you exceed the employee lump sum of 1,000 euros (Werbungskostenpauschale).
+Note that these costs only affect your tax refund if you exceed the employee lump sum of €1,230 (Werbungskostenpauschale).
 You can read more about what this means here.

 How to enter the costs in the Taxfix app

-Indication of the home office lump sum
+Declaring of the home office lump sum

 🚨 As a student, you may have to enter your home office costs differently in the Taxfix app.
 We explain how to do this here.